cps-sei/dmplc/dmpl/README.txt

   /tools

-  Contains tools such as the dmpl compiler and daig
+  Contains tools such as the dmpl compiler and dmpl